ome/omero-install/windows/README.md

 Install Python, Java, PostgreSQL and Ice.
 Set/update the system PATH and PYTHONPATH environment variables.
 For the custom Ice 3.5 binaries you will need to add the `bin` and `lib` directories to PATH, and the `python` directory to PYTHONPATH.
 It is also helpful to add the Python and PostgreSQL directories to PATH.

+Note that due to a bug(?) in the Python installer it is not possible to do an unattended install at present.
+Accept all the defaults in the installation dialog.

     setup_windows.bat

 - jre-7u55-windows-x64.exe